suomitek/suomitek-appboard/docs/developer/dashboard.md

-# Kubeapps Dashboard Developer Guide
+# Suomitek-appboard Dashboard Developer Guide

-The dashboard is the main UI component of the Kubeapps project.
+The dashboard is the main UI component of the Suomitek-appboard project.
 Written in Javascript, the dashboard uses the React Javascript library for the frontend.

 ## Prerequisites